 Register now and join in with other ARMYs!
-If you have trouble with the validation email please use the Contact Us form to send a message to the admin and we'll manually validate you account!
+If you have trouble with the validation email (be sure to check your spam/junk folder!) please use the Contact Us form to send a message to the admin and we'll manually validate you account!
 If you have any problems with that form then you can send an email to email@example.com.
 We hope you to see you soon!

 Search the Community